reedwrogers/Dart-Vision/README.md

     player TEXT
 );
 ```
-✅ After running all of these commands, your database will be ready!
+After running all of these commands, your database will be ready!

-📋 Extra Commands

 If you want to inspect the database while developing: